nishant-sachdeva/llvm-project/llvm/docs/MLGO.rst

    .. note::

-    The validity of ``Embedder`` instance (and the embeddings it generates) is tied to the function it is associated with remains unchanged.
+    The validity of ``Embedder`` instance (and the embeddings it generates) is tied to the function it is associated with and does not remain unchanged.
     If the function is modified, the embeddings may become stale and should be recomputed accordingly.

 4. **Working with Embeddings:**
    Embeddings are represented as ``std::vector<double>``.
 These